 How will the new library be paid for?

 The total cost for a new Sharon library is approximately $18 million.
-Sharon is approved for a grant of approximately $7.5 million from the State.
-This means that Sharon will receive the $7.5 million as soon as it is released in the State budget and Sharon begins the project.
-The remaining approximately $10.5 million is to be raised by Sharon.
-The Sharon Public Library Foundation is undergoing a capital campaign to raise funds, which will be applied towards Sharon’s share.
-Please refer to our website http://sharonpubliclibraryfoundation.org/how-to-donate/ to find out how you can help us reach our goal.
+Sharon is receiving a grant of approximately $7.5 million from the State payable over a number of years.
+The remaining approximately $10.5 million is Sharon’s responsibility.
+Please refer to our website http://sharonpubliclibraryfoundation.org/how-to-donate/ to find out how you can donate to the new library.

 Why should I donate money?

 Today’s community library is not simply a repository for books, magazines, and videos; but a resource for information, literacy, lifelong enrichment, and social interaction.
-Your donation will lessen taxes for all community members, including those less financially established.
+Your donation will help fund items not budgeted by the town; some examples might include a piano for the Community Room or a 3-D printer in the technology space.
+In a world of growing inequality, help bring our community together.
 Be a good neighbor!
 Donate!

 Why is it important to build green (LEED) buildings?